Que Sera (Justice Crew song): Background and release

 The song was announced as Justice Crew's new single whilst on their national #HypeTour and was available for pre-order from 17 April 2014 along with a 30-second sample through YouTube.
 Exploring themes such as friendship, harmony, reflection and an appreciation of life, with the clear connection to the well known saying "what will be, will be", the song enables listeners to draw parallels with their own life experiences as well as further understand Justice Crew's journey thus far.

 Reception

 For the week commencing 12 May 2014, "Que Sera" debuted at number one on the ARIA Singles Chart.
 It remained atop the chart for nine consecutive weeks, previously making it the longest-running number-one single by an Australian act since the ARIA Charts began in 1988, until the record was broken in 2019 by Tones and I with her song "Dance Monkey", which spent 10 weeks at the top.
-The song was certified fives times platinum by the Australian Recording Industry Association for selling over 350,000 copies.
+The song was certified five times platinum by the Australian Recording Industry Association for selling over 350,000 copies.

 "Que Sera" received two nominations at the 2014 ARIA Music Awards for Song of the Year and Best Pop Release.